Zumurrud Khatun Mosque and Mausoleum: Identification

-Architectural Controversy
+Architecture

-The mausoleum of Zumurrud Khatun has been tracked into controversies, especially regarding the originality of its architectural design.
+The mausoleum was tracked into controversies, especially regarding the originality of its architectural design.
 Many argue that the mausoleum's designs were borrowed from other shrines built in Baghdad, Tigris, and other parts of Iraq.
-For instance, it has been argued that the mausoleum of Zamurrud Khatun's architectural design was borrowed from the shrine of al-Najmi and the mausoleum of Nur al-Din constructed earlier than the mausoleum of Zamurrud Khatun.
+For instance, it was argued that the architectural design Zamurrud's mausoleum owas borrowed from the shrine of al-Najmi and the mausoleum of Nur al-Din, constructed earlier than this mausoleum.
 However, the exact dates upon which these monuments were constructed are unclear.